California’s K-12 Online Content Project

 The team of online content providers is working together to provide access for the more than 1,100 school districts and 1,200 charter schools in California.
 For public school districts and charter schools, please provide the necessary technical information and insure your students and staff can access these materials when the school year for 2018-19.

 To accomplish that just have your district or school tech director fill out this form.

 The providers need the information on the form to most efficiently connect you to these suites of get online resources.
 (The form is hosted by TeachingBooks.net, but is used by all three providers – ProQuest, Encyclopedia Britannica, and TeachingBooks.net.)

-Not sure if your district is signed up?
+Not sure if your educational agency is signed up?

 Check the list of school districts that have not completed the technical form for access.

 The three online content providers have multiple resources available.
 As a collection, these resources can be used for students as young as kindergarten and as advanced as college-level high-school seniors.

 Please note: Some of the links below may take browsers to general informational pages and not to the resources provided.
 K-12 school districts and charter schools need to provide more technical information for streamlined access.
 The simple form to complete is here (embedded link) in “How School Districts and Charter Schools can Get Access.”